 “The Economic Development Administration is pleased to support the New Orleans Business Alliance as they seek to enhance the region’s economy,” said Michele Chang, Deputy Assistant Secretary for Policy.
 “This project will design and construct two wet labs and a clean room within the existing Information Technology Center, providing biotech laboratory space to support businesses and create well-paying, quality jobs for the region.”

 “I am gratified that the Biden Administration has chosen this important project for funding,” said Congressman Troy A. Carter, Sr. (LA-02).
 “Growing our region’s economy is one of my top priorities in Congress and I look forward to continuing to partner with groups like the Greater New Orleans Business Alliance to secure federal funding to do so.”

-This project was made possible by the New Orleans Regional Planning Commission (NORPC)’s regional planning efforts, which EDA funds to bring together the public and private sectors to create an economic development roadmap to strengthen the regional economy, support private capital investment, and create jobs.
+This project was made possible by the regional planning efforts led by the Regional Planning Commission’s Southeast Development District (RPC).
+EDA funds RPC to bring together the public and private sectors to create an economic development roadmap to strengthen the regional economy, support private capital investment and create jobs.